 Summers in the South of France are warm and sunny with endless blue skies pretty much all the time.
 So, you definitely need a place where you can cool down.
-Of course, there is the “grand blue”, as the French call the Mediterranean sea.
+Of course, there is the “grand bleu”, as the French call the Mediterranean Sea.
 But inland, you will also find many gorgeous natural swimming spots.
-Rivers, lakes, Languedoc-Roussillon has it all!
-Here are our top 5 wild swimming spots – which means not supervised – in the Hérault department.
+Rivers, rock pools, lakes, Languedoc-Roussillon has it all!
+Here are my top 7 wild swimming spots – which means unsupervised swimming spots – in the Hérault department.

 In summer, the beautiful Gorges d’Héric in the heart of the ‘Parc Naturel Régional du Haut-Languedoc’ are well worth a visit.
 Perfect for a swim in the river Orb and the naturally formed rock pools.
 Only for the brave though, because the water is cold as ice, even in the summer!
 To round off the day, you will find plenty of wonderful places to spread your picnic blanket.
 If you would like to visit this magical place, you drive in the direction of Olargues.
 As soon as you see the Mons la Trivalle sign, as well as the Gorges d’Héric one, follow this direction.
-You can park your car for 3 euros between April and September.
-Parking is free during the other months.
-In the parking lot, you will also find a bar – Le Snack Loulette – where you can have a drink or eat an ice cream.
-The bar closes in low season; please keep this in mind as there is nothing much to buy after the parking lot.
+You can park your car for 3 euros between April and September, and parking is free during the other months.
+In the parking lot, you will also find a bar – Le Snack Loulette – where you can have a drink or buy an ice cream.
+The bar closes in low season; please keep this in mind as there is nothing much to buy after this point.

 3. Lac du Salagou

-Lac du Salagou is an artificial lake and was built in the sixties to irrigate the surrounding agricultural fields.
+If you want to wind down in a magical landscape, the Lac du Salagou is where you should go.
+This artificial lake was built in the sixties to irrigate the surrounding agricultural fields.
 Because of the red earth around the lake, the landscape is often compared to the Arizona desert.
 In France!
-Some people don’t like this lake.
-I don’t really understand why as you can do all kinds of sporting activities.
-Swimming, of course, but also (mounting) biking, sailing, canoeing, surfing to name a few.
-At the ‘Base de Plein Air’ just outside of the village of Liausson, you will find all the rental equipment and a small restaurant with snacks.
-If you are looking for a more peaceful spot, go to the ghost town of Celles.
-This abandoned village with its ruins is very unusual because it was evacuated right after the dam was built.
-People thought that the water would flood the village; however, in the end it stopped right in front of it, leaving the empty village intact.
+The scenic surroundings of the lake invite you to marvel at this surreal environment of remarkable sand.
+Peacefully, with a simple stroll or picnic on the shore, or more actively by practicing a wide range of (water sports).
+Swimming, of course, but also (mountain) biking, sailing, canoeing, surfing, to name a few.
+At the ‘Base de Plein Air‘ just outside of the village of Liausson, you will find all the rental equipment and a small restaurant with snacks.
 Be careful to avoid swimming at the barrage (dam) and the La Sure area.

 Near one of the oldest bridges of France, you will also find a really cool swimming place.
 The Pont du Diable crosses one of the most important rivers in the Massif Central and Languedoc region: the Hérault.
 The bridge was built in 1031 to connect the abbeys of Aniane and Gellone in Saint-Guilhem-le-Désert on Saint James’s Way (Santiago de Compostella).
 On one side of the bridge, you will have a breathtaking view of the Gorges d’Hérault.
 The other side has a natural pool with a pebbled beach, so bring your water shoes.
-The view of the Devil’s Bridge is amazing.
 Be careful when swimming into the gorge, as the young and brave (or reckless?) tend to jump off the old bridge and even the higher new bridge next to it.
 You can easily spend a day at the Pont du Diable, but you can also combine it with a visit to the Grotte de Clamouse and Saint-Guilhem-le-Désert.
-From April to October, you can park your car for 5 euro at the Maison du Grand Site at the Pont du Diable.
-From here, it is a small walk to the beach at the lake.
+From April to October, you can park your car for 5 euros at the Maison du Grand Site at the Pont du Diable.
+From here, it is a short walk to the beach at the lake.